List of Remote Desktop Protocol clients: Web client

 for seamless access to Windows desktops and apps.
 Apache Guacamole is a popular open-source option supporting RDP, VNC, and SSH.
 Other notable solutions include Chrome Remote Desktop, Ericom AccessNow or TSPLus.

 Remote Desktop client for Windows

 The Remote Desktop client for Windows (MSRDC), branded as Microsoft Remote Desktop and Azure Virtual Desktop if installed from the Microsoft Store, is a client that uses the Remote Desktop Protocol to allow users to connect to Azure Virtual Desktops on feeds made available by enterprise administrators.
 The program can be downloaded as an MSI installer as Remote Desktop or from the Microsoft Store as Azure Virtual Desktop.

 In contrast with Microsoft Remote Desktop and like the older Remote Desktop Connection program, MSRDC allows for the redirection of local USB and serial devices.
 MSRDC is also used by Windows Subsystem for Linux to display programs with a graphical user interface.

-In May 2025, Microsoft announced that the MSRDC will be phased out and replaced by the Windows App.
-As of March 27, 2026, MSRDC will no longer be supported.
+In May 2025, Microsoft announced that support for MSRDC ended on March 27, 2026 and replaced by the Windows App.
+However, the product continues to receive security updates as of August 2026.